Nicholas Baptiste

-Nicholas Baptiste (born August 4, 1995) is a Haitian-Canadian professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for Augsburger Panther in the Deutsche Eishockey Liga (DEL).
-Baptiste was drafted by the Buffalo Sabres in the third round (69th overall) of the 2013 NHL Entry Draft.
+Nicholas Baptiste (born August 4, 1995) is a Haitian-Canadian professional ice hockey forward who currently plays for Düsseldorfer EG of DEL2.
+Baptiste was drafted by the Buffalo Sabres in the third round (69th overall) of the 2013 NHL entry draft.

 Early life

 Baptiste was born on August 4, 1995, in Ottawa, Ontario, Canada to parents Ralph Baptiste and Michele Emond.
 His father, coming from Haiti, had limited knowledge of hockey and bought Baptiste his first pair of skates for $2.99 from the Salvation Army.
 Baptiste began ice skating at the age of six and joined his first hockey team the following year.

 Playing career

 Minor

 Baptiste joined a house league hockey team at the age of eight and began playing competitive hockey shortly after.
 He played for the Ottawa Ambassadors Novice 'AAA' Spring team.
 By the age of 12, he began being approached and recruited by scouts and agents.
 During this time, he also played football and soccer but eventually chose to focus on hockey.
 Baptiste played minor midget hockey with the Ottawa Senators of the Ottawa District Minor Hockey Association and won their Player of the Year Award in 2011 for his "outstanding ability and the qualities of sportsmanship and leadership."
 While attending St. Joseph Catholic High School, Baptiste played in the Ontario East Minor Hockey League (OEMHL) and was chosen to compete with the Under-16 Ontario team at the Canada Winter Games in Halifax.
 During the tournament, he drew the attention of Sudbury Wolves head scout Norm Robert but suffering a season-ending injury.
 He thus finished the OEMHL regular season with 55 points in 24 games.